 3 Charger TRIP is occurred after abnormality lamp is on.
-In case error code is "O.V" → Over-voltage output / Set at 66V (In case of BATT 48V) 34V (In case of BATT 24V) 108V (In case of BATT 80V)
+In case error code is "O.V" → Over-voltage output / Set at 66Vdc (In case of BATT 48V)

 4 Charger TRIP is occurred after abnormality lamp is on.

-After opening the cover which is located on the front bottom side of the charger.
-In case error code is "O.C" → Output over current, established as 110~120% of the rated current.
+In case error code is "O.C" \rightarrow Output over current, established as 120% of the rated current.

-5 Charger TRIP is occurred after it started charging and charging completion lamp is on.
+6 Charger TRIP is occurred after it started charging and charging completion lamp is on.
 (In case input voltage is normal - Refer to the error detection No. 1) Restore the charger as pushing reset switch.

-- 6 Charger has no response even if the battery connector is connected. - In case only floating LED is on, charger input power is cut off or doesn't connect.
-(In case the input voltage is normal Refer to the error detection No. 1)
+6 Charger has no response even if the battery connector is connected.

+- In case only floating LED is on, charger input power is cut off or doesn't connect.
+(In case the input voltage is normal - Refer to the error detection No. (1))